ajay/ppcan/README.md

                         100ms (i.e. 100, 500, 1000, etc...).
 Slower refresh
                         rates reduce cpu utilization.
 Possible values are 100ms-25500ms.
 Default is 100ms.
-  -b, --bold            Display some items in bold for emphasis

 required arguments:
   -c CAN_CHANNEL, --can_channel CAN_CHANNEL